ensolvers/docker-jetty/README.md

 # docker-jetty
-A docker image based on [`jetty`](https://hub.docker.com/_/jetty/) that automatically fetches WAR files from S3 and includes out-of-the-box New Relic monitoring
+A docker image based on [`jetty`](https://hub.docker.com/_/jetty/) that allows to fetch WAR packaged applications from S3 automatically and includes out-of-the-box New Relic monitoring support

 ## Environment variables
 ### Mandatory